youyanggu/covid19_projections/index.md

 * [Summary of Europe projections](#europe-summary)
 * [Summary of Rest of World projections](#rest-of-world-summary)

-**May 13 Update:** See how the US would fare if everyone began social distancing [one week earlier](/us-1weekearlier) or [one week later](/us-1weeklater).
+**May 14 Update:** See how the US would fare if everyone began social distancing [one week earlier](/us-1weekearlier) or [one week later](/us-1weeklater).

-May 12 Update: We added 23 additional countries.
+**May 12 Update:** We added 23 additional countries.
 The countries our projections cover encompass 6.3 billion people and account for over 99% of all global COVID-19 deaths.
 View our global projections [here](#global-projections).

-May 12 Update #2: If you add `-noreopen` to the end of any projections page URL, you can see our projections with the assumption that there are no reopenings.
+**May 12 Update #2:** If you add `-noreopen` to the end of any projections page URL, you can see our projections with the assumption that there are no reopenings.
 E.g. [covid19-projections.com/us](/us) --> [covid19-projections.com/us-noreopen](/us-noreopen).
 Some caveats [here](https://twitter.com/youyanggu/status/1260678502107344896).

 **State-by-state Reopenings:** To date, we are one of the only models [referenced by the CDC](https://www.cdc.gov/coronavirus/2019-ncov/covid-data/forecasting-us.html) that factors in individual state re-openings.
 We update each US state's reopening timeline according to [The New York Times](https://www.nytimes.com/interactive/2020/us/states-reopen-map-coronavirus.html).
 Learn more about our social distancing assumptions [here](/about/#assumptions).